 Do I Need a Permit for a Shed in Hartford?

-When building a high-quality shed in Hartford you'll always need a permit.
-Depending on the type of shed, you might need to apply for a foundation permit as well.
+Before building a high-quality shed in Hartford, you'll need a permit.
+Depending on the type of shed, you might also need to apply for a foundation permit.

-In Hartford, regardless of if you are dealing with commercial properties or residential properties, you'll need a building permit.
+In Hartford, you need a building permit regardless of whether you are dealing with commercial properties or residential properties.

 There are other instances where you'll need a permit.
-If you intend to do electrical wiring in your shed, you'll need to apply for special permits.
+Do you intend to install electrical wiring in your shed?
+Then you'll need to apply for special permits.

-If you are unsure of what permit to apply for, you can call 860-379-8830 before proceeding, to be certain you are on the right path.
-It's always a better option to call and be enlightened on what you need to do than to act on your free will if you are uncertain.
+If you are unsure of what permit to apply for, you can call 860-379-8830 before proceeding to ensure you are on the right path.
+It's always better to contact a local building official and be enlightened on what you need to do than to act without finding out the necessary requirements first.

 How to Get a Shed Permit in Hartford, Connecticut?

-As a homeowner doing the building of your shed alone, you may get overwhelmed by the concept of starting a current permit application, but there's really nothing to worry about.
+As a homeowner doing the building of your shed alone, you may get overwhelmed by the concept of starting a permit application.
+But there's really nothing to worry about.

-We'll take you through a seamless routine of how you can start your permit application online process.
+We'll take you through how you can start your permit application online.

 1. Submit your zoning application

-First, check the review service page to see if you require a planning and zoning requirement for your shed because sometimes you might not even need one.
+First, check the review service page to see the planning and zoning requirements for your intended shed because sometimes you might not even need a permit.

-You should also check if your property is within a historic district, if yes, you might be subjected to a historic review.
+You should also check if your property is within a historic district.
+If it is, you might be subjected to a review.

 2. Collect the necessary documents

-There are certain documents that you need to submit because it gives a clear insight into the plot plan, floor plan, elevation plan and even square footage.
-All of these are necessary for your permit process because there are different applicable codes when building storage sheds and aluminum sheds.
+There are specific documents you need to submit that give a clear insight into the ground plot plan, floor plan, elevation plan, and even square footage of the planned shed.
+All these are necessary for your permit process because there are different applicable codes and size limitations when building storage sheds and aluminum sheds.

 Drawings that show the size of the shed to be sure it's in line with size requirements

-You might need to submit additional documents based on your request.
+You might need to submit additional documents on request.

 3. Submit your online application

-Before submitting your application, you'll need to create a profile.
-The truth is, stricter codes may apply based on what type of shed you are building, so take note.
+Before submitting your application to the Building Division Office, you'll need to create a profile.
+Stricter codes may apply based on the type of shed construction project you are planning, so take note.